 You and I will have a one-on-one discussion at the beginning.
 If you have a previous resume, e-mail it to me -- plus any updates -- in one of these formats: DOC, DOCX, PDF, TXT.
 If you have a previous cover letter, send it also, because this helps me get a fuller picture of how you present yourself.
 If you're applying for a specific job, send me the link or copy and paste the contents into your e-mail.

-If you are starting from scratch, use the bulleted list, immediately below, as a guide for your rough draft.
+If you are starting from scratch, I can e-mail you a simple one-page outline -- or you may use the bulleted list, immediately below, as a guide for your rough draft.
 Don't be concerned with formatting at this point.
 Attach the draft, or copy and paste the text into your e-mail.
 Provide:

 The initial consultation and review are at NO COST or obligation to you.
 Once I've reviewed your material, I will give you a firm price quote.